Partially massless theory in three dimensions and self-dual massive gravity: Self-Dual Massive Gravity on (A)dS Background

-In this section we will establish the relationship between the self dual massive gravity and the partially massless theory in three dimensions.
-We start by revising the self dual on (A)dS, which has been considered in \cite{arias-gaitan} and \cite{morand}.
+In this section, we will establish the relationship between the self-dual massive gravity and the partially massless theory in three dimensions.
+We start by revising the self-dual on (A)dS, which has been considered in ref.\cite{arias-gaitan} and \cite{morand}.
 First of all, we will check on the propagation of only one degree of freedom on (A)dS.
-We denote the self dual massive spin 2 by $w_{mn}$ and the first order action for $w_{mn}$ minimally coupled is written down as
+We denote the self-dual massive spin-2 by $w_{mn}$ and the first order action for $w_{mn}$ minimally coupled is written down as

 The field equation is